 If no report is made in a reasonable time, then:

-- the insurance company can deny coverage to the insured, and
+- the insurance company can deny coverage to you, and

-- do so if the insured was responsible for the crash.
+- do so if you were responsible for the crash.

 Insurance companies encourage reporting so that they can start defending a claim.